Psychodigital Research

 Biopsychosocial stress, digital health, and the social psychology of AI in clinical practice and daily life.

 The Wekenborg Lab is an interdisciplinary research group at the intersection of medical psychology, biopsychological stress research, and digital health.
-We connect biological mechanisms (parasympathetic regulation, endocrine reactivity, and inflammatory dynamics) with psychological experience and social context.
+We investigate how biological mechanisms, including parasympathetic regulation, endocrine reactivity, and inflammatory dynamics, interact with psychological experience and social context.

-Our work investigates how stress, recovery, and change unfold across psychological pathologies, and how digital technologies and generative AI reshape clinical interaction, well-being, and therapeutic processes.
-We treat AI not only as a methodological tool, but as an independent subject of psychological inquiry: a social and interactive actor with its own behavioural signatures.
+In parallel, we study how digital technologies and generative AI transform clinical interaction, well-being, and therapeutic processes, with a particular focus on implementation processes among healthcare professionals.
+We treat AI not only as a methodological tool, but also as an independent subject of psychological inquiry: a social and interactive actor with its own behavioural signatures.

 We are part of the EKFZ for Digital Health at the Faculty of Medicine, TUD Dresden University of Technology, in Dresden, Germany.